odhjustingabriel/odhjustingabriel/README.md

 # 🛡️ Professional Summary

-Computer Science student and aspiring **Cybersecurity Engineer** with a strong interest in secure software development, application security, cloud security, and defensive cybersecurity.
+Computer Science student and aspiring **Cybersecurity Engineer** with a strong interest in secure software development, IAM Systems and defensive cybersecurity.

 My experience combines backend software engineering with cybersecurity principles, focusing on designing secure systems rather than simply building functional ones.
 I enjoy analyzing how systems fail, implementing security controls, and developing software that is resilient against modern threats.

-Currently undertaking an industrial attachment developing enterprise-grade backend services while expanding my expertise in secure application development, payment systems, and cybersecurity engineering.

 ---